Nov. 21, 2022

 Suddenly, when the young man—sorry, I don’t know his age—looked at me, his expression and demeanor changed.
 Abruptly, and without warning, he reached under his shirt to the waistband of his pants.
 In doing so, he retrieved a semi-automatic pistol.
 He then took aim and began firing at me.

 As has occurred in past gunfights, time seemed to slow down and I lost all focus on everything other than the young man and his firearm.
 It was a two-tone, semi-automatic handgun, with a black or dark base and a silver light colored slide.
 It produced a sound like a cannon and what seemed like a huge fireball every time it was fired.
 A Gunfight Last Night.
+Be sure to follow us on Facebook, Instagram, LinkedIn, MeWe, Pinterest and other social media platforms for the latest episodes and news.

 Almost by instinct, even after years of retirement, all that training kicked in.
 I immediately pulled my pistol from my cargo shorts pocket and began putting distance between the shooter and me as I squeezed off my first round.